 “Also, we’d like to provide more space for our world-class robotics team, so that more kids can learn and excel in science, technology and engineering,” he said.
 “Plus, we’re looking to build a bona fide art studio, so students can expand and grow their creativity.”

 He also said the school has been discussing a greenhouse so that the upper division can introduce botanical sciences to its environmental science curriculum.
 And in NDPMA’s master plan, according to Guest, the school’s board has identified the need for more athletic space in the form of another gymnasium as well as an athletic stadium with its own integrated track and field.

 Lots of plans = lots of hard work

-“The important thing is we need to expand in a way that is financially responsible,” said Guest, who also serves as Notre Dame’s executive vice president and director of advancement.
+“The important thing is we need to expand in a way that is financially responsible,” said Guest, who also has served in the recent past as Notre Dame’s executive vice president and director of advancement.
 “Solid, prudent management is the key to success.
 And, as stewards of our mission, it is our responsibility as parents, alum parents, grandparents, board members, alumni and friends to make sure that we are doing everything we can to ensure that Notre Dame, our Catholic school, reaches its highest destiny.”